EVATool/fae-architecture-log/_decisions/sig-api-style.md

 ## Resolution Details

-The Decision is that Rest must be used as api style
+The Decision is that Rest must be used as api style.
+In specific Rest level 3 must be used.

 ## Reasons for the resolution